German invasion of the Netherlands: Prelude

 The governments of Belgium (Hubert Pierlot was PM since 22.
 February 1939) and the Netherlands (Second De Geer cabinet) refused, even though the German attack plans had fallen into Belgian hands after a German aircraft crash in January 1940, in what became known as the Mechelen Incident.

 The French supreme command considered violating the neutrality of the Low Countries if they had not joined the Anglo-French coalition before the planned large Entente offensive in the summer of 1941, but the French Cabinet, fearing a negative public reaction, vetoed the idea.
 Kept in consideration was a plan to invade if Germany attacked the Netherlands alone, necessitating an Entente advance through Belgium, or if the Netherlands assisted the enemy by tolerating a German advance into Belgium through the southern part of their territory, both possibilities discussed as part of the hypothèse Hollande.
 The Dutch government never officially formulated a policy on how to act in case of either contingency; the majority of ministers preferred to resist an attack, while a minority and Queen Wilhelmina refused to become a German ally whatever the circumstances.
 The Dutch tried on several occasions to act as an intermediary to reach a negotiated peace settlement between the Entente and Germany.

-After the German invasion of Denmark and Norway, followed by a warning by the new Japanese naval attaché Captain Tadashi Maeda that a German attack on the Netherlands was certain, it became clear to the Dutch military that staying out of the conflict might prove impossible.
+After the German invasions of Denmark and of Norway, followed by a warning by the new Japanese naval attaché Captain Tadashi Maeda that a German attack on the Netherlands was certain, it became clear to the Dutch military that staying out of the conflict might prove impossible.
 They started to fully prepare for war, both mentally and physically.
 Dutch border troops were put on greater alert.
 Reports of the presumed actions of a fifth column in Scandinavia caused widespread fears that the Netherlands too had been infiltrated by German agents assisted by traitors.
 Countermeasures were taken against a possible assault on airfields and ports.
 A state of emergency was declared on 19 April.
 However, most civilians still cherished the illusion that their country might be spared, an attitude that has since been described as a state of denial.
 The Dutch hoped that the restrained policy of the Entente and Central Powers during the First World War might be repeated and tried to avoid the attention of the Great Powers and a war in which they feared a loss of human life comparable to that of the previous conflict.
 On 10 April, Britain and France repeated their request that the Dutch enter the war on their side, but were again refused.